- Author Waltham, N., Irvine, D., Rolfe, J., Williams, Y., Burrows, D

 Water Security for Northern Australia program: Co-design phase

-This project will organise the collective expertise of 3 north Australian-based universities (James Cook University, Charles Darwin University and Central Queensland University) who have recently formed the Northern Australia Universities Alliance (NAUA).
-The NAUA partners will collaborate on undertaking a program of stakeholder engagement and research needs analysis in 4 focal catchments (Nodes) in order to design, develop and cost a cohesive and impactful 3.5 year research program that delivers on the core priorities of those stakeholders in those 4 focal catchments.
-These have been identified as: Wider Tindal Basin, NT Douglas Daly and Roper River, NT Lower Fitzroy Basin/ Gilbert River, catchment QLD Kimberley-Ord Irrigation Scheme, WA The research will involve the project team gaining a better understanding of the constraints to agricultural and water resource development, engaging with key stakeholders and government agencies to better understand the issues they believe are priorities for further research and then to develop a suitable research plan to address the issues identified during this process.
-The research approach is largely based on desktop analysis, literature review, stakeholder engagement and meetings.
-No new primary information is expected to be generated in the first 6 month phase represented by this proposal.
-However, the activities in this proposal will generate a coherent research program that answers research priorities identified during this development phase.
+The project brought together the collective expertise of three universities based in northern Australian – James Cook University, Charles Darwin University and Central Queensland University- which have recently formed the Northern Australia Universities Alliance (NAUA).
+The NAUA partners collaborated to undertake a program of stakeholder engagement and research needs analysis across four focal catchments (rereferred to as Nodes).
+The aim was to design, develop, and cost a cohesive and impactful 3.5-year research program that addresses the core priorities of stakeholders in these 4 focal catchments.
+The identified catchments are: Wider Tindal Basin, NT Douglas Daly and Roper River, NT Lower Fitzroy Basin/Gilbert River Catchment QLD Kimberley-Ord Irrigation Scheme, WA The research involved gaining a better understanding of the constraints to agricultural and water resource development.
+The project team engaged with key stakeholders and government agencies to identify priority issues for further research, which informed and the development of a suitable research plan.
+The research approach primarily consisted of desktop analysis, literature review, stakeholder engagement, and meetings.
+No new primary data was expected to be generated during the initial six- month phase in this proposal.
+However, the activities undertaken during this phase resulted in a coherent research program that directly responds to the priorities identified during the development phase.